tpierrain/Talk-ParadigmShits/TalkStructure.md

  - What is the call for action?
  - What is the tipping point for the audience?

- The idea is to work on a sparkline like this (below) before we start to produce any slide:
+Once we will have diverged a lot (see [BrainsDump.md](BrainsDump.md)), the idea is to work then on a __sparkline__ like the one below before we start to produce any slide:

 ![sparklineSample](https://pbs.twimg.com/media/CziiBeOXUAAMrcO.jpg:large)